linux-system-roles/snapshot/contributing.md

-# Contributing to the template Linux System Role
+# Contributing to the snapshot Linux System Role

 ## Where to start